goessner/g2-svg/readme.md

 Any HTML container element | `<div data-width="200" data-height="100"></div>` | `data-width` and `data-height` attributes have to be provided in order to specify the viewport size.
 The SVG markup will be inserted into that element then via `innerHTML`.
 So previous content gets overwritten.
 Any Javascript object | `{ width:200, height:100 }` |  An arbitrary javascript object providing at least both a `width` and a `height` property.
 The SVG markup will be written as a string to a new or existing `svg` property of that object.

-Since _g2_ has no idea of the viewport size while building the command queue, the rendering context has to provide that information.
+The Javascript object or HTML container element has to provide viewport size values.

 The SVG output of the example above reads:
 ```html